 - 1. The right to request a copy of your personal data - 2.
 The right to rectify your data if you think it is inaccurate or incomplete - 3.
 The right to request that your data being erased, in certain circumstances - 4.
 The right to restrict processing of your data, in certain circumstances - 5.
 The right to request that we transfer your data to you or another organisation, in certain circumstances - 6.
 The right to object to our processing of your data if the process forms part of our public tasks, or is in our legitimate interests

 To exercise these rights please contact the Data Protection Team using the contact information provided below.
-The NCIs Individual Rights Policy is available on request.

 10. Complaints or concerns